-For a DellSelect Cray SMW Initial Install without software RAID, a non-mirrored boot disk option,R630 SMWfor servers with a single disk or virtual disk.
+Select Cray SMW Initial Install without software RAID, a non-mirrored boot disk option, for servers with a single disk or virtual disk.
 This option is best for a Dell R630 because the R630 should have the internal RAID controller configured to present four disk drives as a virtual disk.